 What we do

-The IEU has an interlinked portfolio of research, led by Professor George Davey Smith, that consists of six scientific programmes and three cross-cutting themes.
+The MRC IEU has an interlinked portfolio of research, led by Professor George Davey Smith, that consists of six scientific programmes and three cross-cutting themes.

 - Mendelian Randomization